Connecting a Set of Circles with Minimum Sum of Radii: A Polynomial-Time Approximation Scheme for CRA

-Our charging scheme is based on the observation, following the method of \cite{m-gsaps-99}, that there must exist a ``favorable'' vertical cut $\ell_x$ or horizontal cut $\ell_y$ for $\rho$ such that the chargeable length of the cut is at least as long as the cost ($f(x)$ or $g(y)$) of the cut.
+\begin{lemma} For any network ${\cal N}_\rho$, a favorable cut exists. \end{lemma} \begin{proof} Our charging scheme is based on the observation, following the method of \cite{m-gsaps-99}, that there must exist a favorable vertical cut $\ell_x$ or horizontal cut $\ell_y$ for $\rho$ such that the chargeable length of the cut is at least as long as the cost ($f(x)$ or $g(y)$) of the cut.
 The existence of a favorable cut follows from the observation that $\int_{x\in \rho} f(x) dx = \int_{y\in \rho} h(y) dy$, where $h(y)$ is the chargeable length associated with the horizontal cut $\ell_y$; thus, assuming, without loss of generality, that $\int_{x\in \rho} f(x) dx \geq \int_{y\in \rho} g(y) dy$, we see that there must exist a value $y^*$ where $g(y^*)\leq h(y^*)$, which defines a favorable horizontal cut $\ell_{y^*}$ for which the chargeable length exceeds the length of the $m$-span.
 (In case $\int_{x\in \rho} f(x) dx < \int_{y\in \rho} g(y) dy$, there exists a favorable vertical cut.)
-Further, we claim that there must exist a favorable cut corresponding to the coordinate sets ${\cal I}_x$, ${\cal I}_y$: the chargeable length of cut $\ell_{y^*}$ does not change as we perturb $y^*$ to the nearest coordinate in the set ${\cal I}_y$, while, by convexity of the circular arcs, the length of the $m$-span associated with a cut is locally minimized at endpoints of the intervals defined by the points of ${\cal I}_y$.
+Further, we claim that there must exist a favorable cut corresponding to the coordinate sets ${\cal I}_x$, ${\cal I}_y$: the chargeable length of cut $\ell_{y^*}$ does not change as we perturb $y^*$ to the nearest coordinate in the set ${\cal I}_y$, while, by convexity of the circular arcs, the length of the $m$-span associated with a cut is locally minimized at endpoints of the intervals defined by the points of ${\cal I}_y$. \end{proof}

 Once a favorable cut is found with respect to rectangle $\rho$, the cut partitions the problem into two subrectangles, and the argument is recursively applied to each.
 Since each circular arc of length $\lambda$ is charged for length at most $\lambda/2m$ on each of its two sides, we get that the overall length of all $m$-spans that are associated with favorable cuts constructed recursively in converting the network ${\cal N}_{BB({\cal D})}$ to an $m$-guillotine network is at most $(C/m)\sum_i r_i$, for a constant $C$.